{{flagHref}}

 Frequently Asked Questions

-ASTM standards are guidelines developed by the American Society for Testing and Materials.
-They ensure that materials, products and services meet established safety, quality and performance criteria.
-They are used across industries and provide consistency and reliability.
+ASTM standards are established requirements by the American Society for Testing and Materials that validate materials, products, and services meeting safety, quality, and performance requirements.

 What is ASTM A36 steel used for?

-How does A36 compare with other ASTM steel grades?
+How does A36 differ from other steel grades?

-What is the carbon content of A36 steel?
+What is the carbon content in A36 steel?

 About the author